14 killed in Bangladesh election violence

 Ten people were killed in clashes between Awami League and the main opposition Bangladesh Nationalist Party (BNP) supporters, police said, while three men were shot by police who said they were protecting polling booths.

-The BNP-led opposition alliance on Sunday accused Hasina’s party of using stuffed ballot boxes and other illegal means to fix the result, which was to be officially announced Monday.
+The BNP-led opposition alliance Sunday accused Hasina´s party of using stuffed ballot boxes and other illegal means to fix the result, which was to be officially announced Monday.

 BNP spokesman Syed Moazzem Hossain Alal told reporters there were “irregularities” in 221 of the 300 seats contested.